ellereeeee/blog-posts/2018-07-15 Prototypes.md

 a instanceof Foo; // true
 ```

-`instanceof` takes a plain object as its left-hand operand and a function as its right-hand operand. `instanceof` searches the entire `[[Prototype]]` chain of the object on the left to see if the prototype of the function object ever appears.
+`instanceof` takes a plain object as its left-hand operand and a function as its right-hand operand. `instanceof` searches the entire `[[Prototype]]` chain of the object on the left to see if the prototype of the function object on the right ever appears.

 `.isPrototypeOf` does the same, but lets you test the existence of a prototype on another object (not a function object).